 - This error indicates that the selected instance type is not available in the selected availability zone (AZ).
 It does not actually have anything to do with EBS-optimization being enabled.
 To remediate, you can choose a different instance type or AZ.

-See here for a list of all AWS error codes.
+See here for a complete list of AWS error codes.

 This means that Databricks was able to launch the cluster, but lost connection to the instance hosting the Spark driver.